-- A4.4.1 A licensed driver shall diligently search the vehicle periodically for any property which may have been accidently left therein. - A4.4.2 In the event of lost property being found that is identifiable to a known passenger the driver shall either return the property to the passenger forthwith or contact the passenger to arrange its return. - A4.4.3 Any property found that is not identifiable to a passenger and not subsequently claimed within seven (7) days should be reported to the police and/or left in the custody of a police officer after obtaining a receipt.
-If advised to do so by the police, the licence holder can retain the property for the period advised by the police or taken to the Council offices.
+- A4.4.1 A licensed driver shall diligently search the vehicle periodically for any property which may have been accidently left therein. - A4.4.2 In the event of lost property being found that is identifiable to a known passenger the driver shall either return the property to the passenger forthwith or contact the passenger to arrange its return within 24 hours. - A4.4.3 Where the passenger cannot be identified, the lost property should be handed in to the Private Hire Operator where the journey was pre booked, or, the Council offices where the journey was undertaken in a Hackney Carriage, within 72 hours.